Discussed below are the best high power binoculars to use for long distance viewing in four price categories:

 The Nikon Monarch's have ED (Extra-low dispersion) glass lenses which correct chromatic aberrations, compensate for color fringing, and provides brighter images.

-View the Nikon Monarch 5 20x56 Binoculars - This package includes a tripod, monopod, smartphone adapter, Makaw video perch camera mount, and cleaning kit.
+View the Nikon Monarch 5 20x56 Binoculars - There sometimes are package deals for the Monarchs that include a tripod, monopod, smartphone adapter, Makaw video perch camera mount, and cleaning kit.

 The Vortex Kaibab's Apochromatic Optic System (APO) is combined with HD (HIgh Density) extra-low dispersion glass for excellent color sharpness and fidelity, high resolution, and high definition images.